Rookie OF Ramirez homers to help Marlins beat Arizona 5-1

+MIAMI (AP) — Harold Ramirez committed an ugly error and disagreed with a ruling that cost him an RBI double.
+Even so, the rookie outfielder had one of his best games yet.

-MIAMI (AP) — Rookie outfielder Harold Ramirez homered, hit a line drive that scored the tiebreaking run and made consecutive catches against the fence to help the Miami Marlins beat the Arizona Diamondbacks 5-1 Sunday.
+Ramirez homered, hit a line drive that scored the tiebreaking run and made consecutive catches against the fence to help the Miami Marlins beat the Arizona Diamondbacks 5-1 Sunday.

+“I really feel so good about my day today,” Ramirez said.
+“I enjoyed everything I do.
+I made an error, but that happens sometimes.”

+Arizona’s lone run scored in the second inning when Ramirez fielded a single and made a wild throw from left field, allowing Nick Ahmed to score from first.

+Miami went ahead to stay in the fifth when Ramirez’s two-out liner deflected off the glove of left fielder David Peralta, allowing Miguel Rojas to score from first.
+The official scorer charged Peralta with an error.

+“I think that one is a base hit for me, a double,” Ramirez said.

+“The ball was hit hard, I know that,” Marlins manager Don Mattingly said.

+Ray’s streak of wins in four consecutive starts ended even though he struck out 11 and walked none.

-Miguel Rojas led off the first inning with a home run for the second game in a row, and Miami teammate Brian Anderson added his 14th homer.
-Five pitchers combined on a four-hitter for the Marlins.
+Rojas led off the first inning with a home run for the second game in a row.
+Miami teammate Brian Anderson added his 14th homer in the sixth, and Ramirez hit a two-run shot in the seventh, his sixth.

-Diamondbacks left-hander Robbie Ray (9-7), the subject of trade speculation, allowed two earned runs in six innings.
-His streak of wins in four consecutive starts ended even though he struck out 11 and walked none.

-Miami went ahead 2-1 in the fifth when Ramirez’s sharp two-out liner deflected off the glove of left fielder David Peralta for an error that allowed Rojas to score from first.

-Anderson homered in the sixth, and Ramirez hit a two-run shot in the seventh, his sixth.
-Ramirez made nearly identical back-to-back catches against the left field fence on flies by Adam Jones and Jake Lamb in the seventh to preserve a 3-1 lead.
+Ramirez retreated in the seventh to make nearly identical back-to-back catches on flies by Adam Jones and Jake Lamb to preserve a 3-1 lead.

+“That was unbelievable, and a great turning point in the game,” Rojas said.

 Miami’s Elieser Hernandez, making his first start since July 4, allowed one run in four innings.
 Jose Quijada (2-3) faced only six batters in two innings.